Úrsula Micaela Morata: Childhood

 Thus began her spiritual apprenticeship, in which she acquired the dominant ideas of the time as regards prayer, fasting and mortification, receiving through these practices other mystical experiences.

 Thanks to her sister, she learned to read and to write, an uncommon practice at the time, especially for women.

 Early years as a nun

+At the end of 15, it was proposed that she marry a man from Cartagena; she decided against this and joined the convent in Murcia.
 In 1647, she took her religious vows in the convent of the Capuchin Poor Clares of Murcia, adopting the name Micaela.

 When plague ravaged Murcia in 1648, Sister Ursula Micaela nursed the sick.
 In 1651 and 1653 the river Segura overflowed, forcing the community of nuns to abandon their convent and take refuge on Monte de los Ermitas.
 During this period, Sister Ursula Micaela experienced the dark night of the soul, a stage of spiritual crisis described by many mystics.
 In 1652, she was ordered by her confessor to write her autobiography.

 Spiritual progress

 In 1653, at the end of her dark night of the soul, she experienced transverberation of the heart in a manner similar to Saint Teresa of Ávila: